93rd Grey Cup: West Final

 VANCOUVER – On the heels of his benching against Calgary, it seemed likely that Edmonton head coach Danny Maciocia would leave Ricky Ray as the backup for the West final against the British Columbia Lions.
 However, Maciocia said mid-week that Ray would start, leaving Jason Maas on the bench.
 In B.C., Dave Dickenson unsurprisingly got the start over former Most Outstanding Player Casey Printers, leading some to joke that four of the CFL's best quarterbacks would be in this game.

 In contrast to their previous game against Calgary, Edmonton started out strong against British Columbia.
 They racked up two Sean Fleming field goals, a rouge punt through the endzone, and a one-yard touchdown plunge by Ray to notch fourteen first-quarter points.
 This compared to a single Mark McLoughlin field goal for B.C.
 Another Ray touchdown run in the second quarter gave the Eskimos a 21–3 lead before Casey Printers, sent in on a short yardage situation, scored a one-yard touchdown run of his own to narrow the lead to 21–10 at the half.

 Ray had looked good in the first half, but ran into trouble not always of his own making.
 He threw an interception to Barron Miles that bounced off Edmonton receiver Trevor Gaylor's shoulder pads and lost a fumble on a bad exchange.
 Two turnovers that produced ten points for the Lions.
 Meanwhile, Dickenson briefly got in a groove, nailing Geroy Simon with a ninety-yard touchdown toss, the longest in Lions playoff history.
 After another McLoughlin field goal and a rouge punt by Duncan O'Mahony, all of a sudden the game was tied at 21 after the third quarter.

 To start the fourth quarter, Maciocia decided to make a quarterback change for the third consecutive game.
-He send in Jason Maas to replace Ray, whose 17 of 28 for 207 yards, along with two rushing touchdowns, a fumble, and an interception, were acceptable but not fantastic.
+He sent in Jason Maas to replace Ray, whose 17 of 28 for 207 yards, along with two rushing touchdowns, a fumble, and an interception, were acceptable but not fantastic.

 Maas's arrival seemed to spur on the Edmonton defence, as they shut Dickenson down the rest of the way.
 Dickenson threw an interception directly into the hands of Edmonton linebacker Steven Marsh.
 It was only his sixth interception that season and set up a Maas 15-yard pass to Trevor Gaylor to make it 28–21.
 The far-from-sellout but boisterous crowd of 37,337 grew restless and British Columbia coach Wally Buono sent in his backup, Printers, to great applause.